 - Do not install the file recovery software on the drive containing the lost data.

-ReclaiMe File Recovery ‘portable’
+Download ReclaiMe File Recovery ‘portable’

-If you deleted data from your only or Windows drive, preferably download and install ReclaiMe on a different PC.
+If you need to recover data from your only or Windows drive, preferably download and install ReclaiMe on a different PC.
 Browse to the ReclaiMe installation folder (\Program Files\ReclaiMe).
 Copy all files to a USB stick.
 Start ReclaiMe from the USB stick on the PC containing the deleted data.
 The only requirement for this is, is that the target PC already has .NET 2.0 installed which is required for ReclaiMe to run.
 This will not be a problem for any PC running Windows 7 or newer.
 So:

 - Download and install the software on a different PC

 - Copy files from the installation folder to a USB stick

 - Plug the USB stick into the ‘victim’ PC and run the software from there.

 ReclaiMe will automatically indicate which license is required for actually saving the recovered data.
 In short, if you are recovering from a single disk formatted with a Windows file system the Standard license will do.
 For recovering data from Mac and Linux based file systems you need the Ultimate license.
 You also need the Ultimate license for recovering data from multiple disk sets (RAID & NAS).

 In general data recovery scenarios from single disks fall into three categories:

 - UNDELETE: Deleted file recovery.
 The file system is intact.
 Files just ‘flagged’ as deleted, this is a normal file system function.
 Generally, undelete software can easily detect these files again.